fellowapp/graphql-core-promise/readme.md

 	execution_context_class = PromiseExecutionContext
 ```

-Note that this project requires graphene-django 3, which are not fully compatible issues with graphene-django 2.
+Note that this project requires graphene-django 3, which is not fully compatible with graphene-django 2.

 ### How it works
-This packages is done by transating the asyncio code in the default `ExecuteContext` into promise based code.
+This packages is done by translating the asyncio code in the default `ExecuteContext` into promise based code.